 The lifespan of consumer-level SSDs has also improved to many folds, and now they can even last as long as a mechanical hard drive would.
 However, there is still some stigma attached to their lifespan because they do have limited writes on them, and after that their performance degrades and they can fail after their rated lifetime period.
 The technology in SSD is improving at a faster rate and you should know that some of the top SSDs can even last for a lifetime with normal usage.
 All SSDs come with a reliability rating written over them in form of either MTBF or TBW, but here I am going to tell you how to find your SSD lifespan in years with your average usage so that you can know better how long it lasts for you.

 Follow the below-mentioned steps to estimate the lifespan of your SSD in years.
 It is applicable to both SATA SSDs and NVMe SSDs.

 Softwares or Utilities Needed

-You will require one of the below mentioned softwares for this calculation.
+You will require one of the below-mentioned software for this calculation.
 These are available for free and you can download them from their links.

-Step 1: Find the TBW rating of SSD
+Step 1: Find the TBW rating of the SSD

 Step 2: Find Data Written in Time Period